Actual-Chat/actual-chat/docs/Search.md

 # Indexing

+- Rebuild index when [index schema version](#index-verisoning) has changed
 - Scoped indexes
     - If content is public or available on a parent level, than put it into a scoped index
         - i.e. index per place
     - TODO: what needs to be in a scoped index?
+  - Refresh scoped index when chat is migrated to a place
+  - Refresh scoped index when chat became private or public

 ## History Indexing / Reindexing